MASLD/MASH Biomarkers: FIB-4, ELF, PRO-C3, MRI-PDFF

 - CK-18 (Cytokeratin 18 fragments): A biomarker of hepatocyte apoptosis.
 It strongly correlates with the degree of hepatocyte ballooning and inflammation in MASH.

-- PRO-C3: A specific neo-epitope reflecting the active formation of type III collagen.
+- PRO-C3: A specific neo-epitope reflecting the active formation of type III collagen2.
 It is rapidly gaining traction as an acute pharmacodynamic (PD) marker that can detect early responses to anti-fibrotic therapies much faster than histology.

 2. Major Imaging Biomarkers